Retailers shine a spotlight on Black-owned beauty brands

-1 of11 A woman walks outside a Sephora store in New York on Friday, May 7, 2021.
+1 of11 People walk outside a Sephora store in New York on Friday, May 7, 2021.
 The beauty retailer recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
 Robert Bumsted/AP Show More Show Less

-2 of11 In this photo provided by Derek Blanks Photography Monique Rodriguez poses with one of her company's hair products.
-Rodriguez co-founded in 2014 Mielle Organics, praised as the fastest-growing Black-owned natural hair care company.
-Beauty retailers like Ulta and Sephora are ramping up their beauty products from Black-owned companies as a key strategy to combat racial bias in their stores.
-(Derek Blanks Photography via AP) AP Show More Show Less 3 of11

-4 of11 People walk outside a Sephora store in New York on Friday, May 7, 2021.
+2 of11 A woman walks outside a Sephora store in New York on Friday, May 7, 2021.
 The beauty retailer recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
+Robert Bumsted/AP Show More Show Less 3 of11

+4 of11 In this photo taken on May 7, 2021, products from makeup brand Pat McGrath are on display inside a Sephora store in New York.
+Sephora recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
 Robert Bumsted/AP Show More Show Less

 5 of11 In this photo taken on May 7, 2021, products from makeup brand Pat McGrath are on display inside a Sephora store in New York.
 Sephora recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
 Robert Bumsted/AP Show More Show Less 6 of11